-ForeFlight Mobile 5.1 is a free update for current subscribers.
+ForeFlight Mobile 5.6 is a free update for current subscribers.
 Click here for instructions on updating to the latest version.
 Please review the updated Pilot's Guide for more detailed information, available on our website or inside the app in the Documents view.
-This release also includes important bug fixes, and we recommend that all customers update.